bjornhanson/conference-notes/2017/midwestjs/README.md

 - [The Internet of JavaScripty Things: Control Bluetooth Devices with your Browser] ([Matt Steele], Union Pacific Railroad)
 - [Leverage the power of native with Progressive Web Apps] ([Abraham Williams], [Pearl Latteier], [Bendyworks])
 - [How to "build your damn app already!" with Meteor] ([Joshua Longanecker])
+- Closing keynote by [Randall Koutnik], Netflix (he talked about three stages of a career: solution implementer, problem solver, problem finder)

 [Experiences, Lessons, & Opinions from 38 Years of Software Development]: https://github.com/mvolkmann/talks/blob/master/lessons-keynote.key.pdf
 [Intro to React and Redux]: https://github.com/objectpartners/react-redux-workshop